An independent scholar sharing the teachings of early Buddhism and contemporary philosophy of mind, through videos, essays, and a book.

 Buddhist meditation teacher Jon Aaron and I ran a podcast called Diggin' the Dharma for several years.
 Search it out for relaxed discussions of Buddhisty themes.

-Scholarly journal articles in Buddhist Studies are available to read and download.
+Peer-reviewed scholarly articles are available to read and download.

 My work wouldn't be possible without your continued support.
 Join me on Patreon for occasional exclusive livestreams, ad-free and audio-only versions of my videos, along with detailed show notes and other perks.